 4. Be willing to be not be liked.

 Complaining is a little annoying, but that is precisely the point.
 Your willingness to say what’s not popular, what’s not being said, is what is required to challenge the status quo.
-Squeaky wheels need to accept the fact that not everyone will like what they hear, and that people will try to cover their ears or look the other way.
+Squeaky wheels need to accept the fact that not everyone will like what they hear.
 People who change things may be viewed as troublemakers because they question the way things have always been done.
-But if we are willing to keep squeaking, someone will eventually bring the oil can.
+But if we are willing to keep squeaking, someone will eventually listen to your point of view.

 Are you an effective complainer?
 If so, can you share some tips?
 If not, why not?
-Do you hate to upset the “apple cart,” even when you are unhappy with a service or product?
+Do you hate to upset the “apple cart” when you are unhappy with a service, product, or a relationship?
 I’m interested in any thoughts or comments that you have.